Pitcairn Islands: Electricity

-Diesel generators provide the island with electricity from 7 am to 10 pm.
+Diesel generators provide the island with electricity.
 A wind power plant was planned to be installed to help reduce the high cost of power generation associated with the import of diesel, but was cancelled in 2013 after a project overrun of three years and a cost of £250,000.

+All homes have solar systems generating over 95% of the electricity required for home use.

 The only qualified high-voltage electrician on Pitcairn, who manages the electricity grid, reached the age of 67 in 2020.

 Demographics

-The islands have suffered a substantial population decline since 1940, and the viability of the island's community is in doubt (see § Potential extinction, below).
-The government has tried to attract migrants.
-However, these initiatives have not been effective.
+The islands have suffered a substantial population decline since 1940, and the island's community recognise that for the long-term sustainability repopulation is the number one strategic development objective (see § Population decline, below).
+The government is committed to attracting migrants.

 Only two children were born on Pitcairn in the 21 years prior to 2012.
+However, in this period, other children were born to Pitcairn mothers who travelled to New Zealand to receive increased health care safeguards during pregnancy and childbirth.
 In 2005, Shirley and Simon Young became the first married outsider couple in history to obtain citizenship on Pitcairn.

 Language

-Most resident Pitcairn Islanders are descendants of the Bounty mutineers and Tahitians (or other Polynesians).
+Over 60% of Pitcairn Islanders are descendants of the Bounty mutineers and Tahitians (or other Polynesians).
 Pitkern is a creole language derived from 18th-century English, with elements of the Tahitian language.
 It is spoken as a first language by the population and is taught alongside English at the island's only school.
 It is closely related to the creole language Norfuk, spoken on Norfolk Island, because Norfolk was repopulated in the mid-19th century by Pitcairners.

 Religion

 The only church building on the island is Seventh-day Adventist.
 The Seventh-day Adventist Church is not a state religion, as no laws concerning its establishment were passed by the local government.
 A successful Seventh-day Adventist mission in the 1890s was important in shaping Pitcairn society.
 In recent years, the church population has declined, and as of 2000, eight of the then forty islanders attended services regularly, but most attend church on special occasions.
 From Friday at sunset until Saturday at sunset, Pitcairners observe a day of rest in observance of the Sabbath, or as a mark of respect for observant Adventists.

-The church was built in 1954 and is run by the Church board and resident pastor, who usually serves a two-year term.
+The church was built in 1954.
 The Sabbath School meets at 10 am on Saturday mornings, and is followed by Divine Service an hour later.
 On Tuesday evenings, there is another service in the form of a prayer meeting.